Augmenta-tech/AugmentaClientSDK-cpp/README.md

 cmake --build build
 ```

-## Using the lib
+## Using the SDK
-The library revolves around creating an `AugmentaServerProtocol::Client` object and using it to parse data blobs and messages received.
+The SDK revolves around creating an `Augmenta::Client` object and using it to parse data blobs and messages received.
 See [examples/Example.cpp](examples/Example.cpp) for a full usage example.

 ## Missing features